-Curl Up Beep Test
+NHL Curl-Up Beep Test

-- purpose: The curl-up test measures abdominal strength and endurance, which is important in back support and core stability.
+purpose: The curl-up test measures abdominal strength and endurance, which is important in back support and core stability.

-- procedure: Athletes are required to perform 25 curl-ups a minute (though set the metronome at 50 so that each click signals both the up and down movement).
+procedure: Athletes are required to perform 25 curl-ups a minute (though set the metronome at 50 so that there is a signal for both the up and down movement).
 The subject lies in a supine position on a mat, with the knees bent at 90°, heels in contact with the ground, and with the arms crossed over the chest with each hand on the opposite shoulder.
 From the starting position, the athlete slowly curls up far enough so that the elbows make contact with the thighs.
 The heals must remain in contact with the floor and the feet may not be held.
 The athlete returns in a controlled manner so the shoulder blades touch the mat.
 An assistant should place one hand under the shoulders on the mat to verify contact.
 Without pausing, the subject performs the maximum number of curl-up repetitions possible up to a limit of 100.
 The test is terminated if the participant appears to be experiencing unusual discomfort, they are unable to maintain required cadence, they are unable to maintain the proper technique over two consecutive repetitions (e.g. the heels come off the floor), and if 100 repetitions are performed (e.g. 4 min has elapsed).

-- scoring: Record the total number of curl ups.
+scoring: Record the total number of curl ups.
 The completion of one complete curl up counts as one.

 advantages: this test is simple and quick to perform requiring minimal equipment, and large groups may be tested at once.

-- disadvantages: a metronome is not always available and creating a suitable audio tape is not easily done.
+disadvantages: a metronome is not always available and creating a suitable audio tape is not easily done.
 It is difficult to control the amount of the curl up.

 guidelines: before conducting any fitness test, you should review each person's medical status to identify medical, orthopedic or other health problems that should be considered.
 Before starting, make sure the correct techniques for all tests are explained. (see the Fitness Testing Guidelines for more info)

 - About Abdominal Testing

-- Videos of Sit Up Fitness Tests
+- Videos of Sit-Up Fitness Tests

 - This test is part of the NHL pre-draft testing combine.

-- Sit Up World Records
+- Sit-Up World Records